 Frequently Asked Questions

-ISA is governed by a Board of Directors located primarily in the greater Washington, D.C., metropolitan area.
-Our counselors are located in Chicago.
-Through phone, text and videochat, we can work with women anywhere in the United States and occasionally abroad.
+SHIFRA is governed by a Board of Directors primarily located in Chicago, New York, and the greater Washington, D.C. area.
+Our counselors can work with Jewish women anywhere in the United States or outside of Israel.

-ISA staff do not act as adoption facilitators.
-In the case that a client would like information about adoption, we educate her about options and refer her to outside adoption facilitators, (such as Jewish Children’s Adoption Network), or an appropriate adoption agency.
-We do believe adoption is an appropriate and meaningful option for our clients.
+SHIFRA staff do not act as adoption facilitators.
+In the case that a mother would like information about adoption, we educate her about options and refer her to outside adoption facilitators, (such as Jewish Children’s Adoption Network or Embrace a Jewish Child), or an appropriate adoption agency.

 We are not affiliated with any Jewish denomination and instead seek to be a resource for women across the Jewish spectrum.
 The membership of our Board, volunteers, and donors reflect a diverse group of Jews, (from unaffiliated to Orthodox), who all care about helping pregnant women in crisis.
 We do not provide religious/halakhic guidance but do support clients to speak with rabbis they are comfortable with if they seek this.
 We are not affiliated with any other agency.
 We collaborate with a range of social service agencies and Jewish community organizations including domestic abuse organizations and employment assistance organizations.
 If you have further questions about how we operate, please Contact us now.

 We always are happy to hear from you!